 Today’s inspiration is all about Fall Flower Arrangements.
-If you’ve never dipped your toe into floral arranging, let me cheer you on!
+Let me cheer you on if you’ve never dipped your toe into floral arranging!

 I just LOVE fall.
 Everything about this season brings me joy.
 I love the cool crisp air, the warmth of sweaters, football, and fires.